Yan Gomes

-Yan Gomes (/ˈjɑːn ˈɡoʊmz/; /pt/; born July 19, 1987) is a Brazilian-American professional baseball catcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays, Cleveland Indians, Washington Nationals, Oakland Athletics, and Chicago Cubs.
+Yan Gomes (/ˈjɑːn ˈɡoʊmz/; /pt/; born July 19, 1987) is a Brazilian former professional baseball catcher.
+He played in Major League Baseball (MLB) for the Toronto Blue Jays, Cleveland Indians, Washington Nationals, Oakland Athletics, and Chicago Cubs.

 The Blue Jays selected Gomes in the tenth round of the 2009 MLB draft.
 He made his MLB debut in 2012, becoming the first Brazilian-born player in major league history.
 He played for the Blue Jays in 2012 and the Indians from 2013 to 2018.
-He was traded to the Nationals ahead of the 2019 season and won the World Series with Washington over the Houston Astros.
+He was traded to the Nationals ahead of the 2019 season and won the World Series with Washington.
 He was traded to Oakland during the 2021 season and signed with the Cubs following that season.
 Chicago released him during the 2024 season.

 Early life

 Gomes was born in Mogi das Cruzes, Brazil.
-His mother, Claudia, moved the family to the United States after getting a job in Florida, and his father, Décio, is a tennis instructor.
+His mother moved the family to the United States when he was 12 after she got a job in Florida, and his father is a tennis instructor.
 He was introduced to baseball by a Cuban coach his father met in São Paulo.
-Gomes' family moved to the United States when he was 12.

 Amateur career

 Gomes attended Miami Southridge High School in Miami, Florida, where he played for the school's baseball team.
 He enrolled at the University of Tennessee, where he played college baseball for the Tennessee Volunteers in the Southeastern Conference.
 At Tennessee, he started at every infield position except shortstop.
 He also spent a season as J. P. Arencibia's backup at catcher.
 After his first season with Tennessee, he was named an NCAA Division I Freshman All-American.
-In 2007, he played collegiate summer baseball for the Cotuit Kettleers of the Cape Cod Baseball League, and returned to the league in 2008 to play for the Chatham A's.
+In 2007, he played collegiate summer baseball for the Cotuit Kettleers of the Cape Cod Baseball League and returned to the league in 2008 to play for the Chatham A's.

-Gomes was drafted by the Boston Red Sox in the 39th round of the 2008 Major League Baseball (MLB) Draft, but he did not sign.
-After playing two seasons with the Volunteers, Gomes transferred to Barry University, where he continued his collegiate career with the Barry Buccaneers in the Sunshine State Conference.
+Gomes was drafted by the Boston Red Sox in the 39th round of the 2008 Major League Baseball (MLB) draft, but he did not sign.
+After playing two seasons with the Volunteers, Gomes transferred to Barry University, where he played for the Barry Buccaneers in the Sunshine State Conference.
 He set school records with 92 runs batted in (RBI) and 172 total bases.
-He was named to the All-South regional team, and he was honored as the All-South player of the year and an All-American.
+He was named to the All-South regional team, and he was honored as the All-South player of the year and a Division II All-American.